PIRomanCod/HW_Web_10_Django-Selenium/README.md

 - Instead of manually filling the database in the folder "SELENIUM" there is an auto-completion script using selenium from already existing json files from the previous homework

 # Problems:
-- Page styles are really bad
+- Page styles are awful

-- pagination with filter by tag work incorrect from second page
+# Start:
+- python manage.py runserver - start app
+- python manage.py makemigrations  - create migration
+- python manage.py migrate - applying migration